 Learning vocabulary is one of the most essential steps in your child’s journey toward becoming a strong, consistent reader.
-But we know it can also be a little daunting for parents to know exactly how to teach vocabulary.
+But we know teaching vocabulary can sometimes be a challenge for parents.

 With almost 200,000 words in the English language, where do you even start?
 Have no fear!
 Working on vocabulary with your child can be fun and easy, and we’re here to help.